MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/social-platform/rich-presence-strings/rich-presence-strings-appendix.md

 ---
 title: Rich Presence appendix

-description: Learn about using the Xbox Live Data Platform to enhance Rich Presence strings. ms.assetid: 626c1661-3be9-49e4-a5ce-d3f5abd79a9b ms.date: 04/04/2017 ms.topic: article
+description: Using stats from the Player Data in Rich Presence strings. ms.assetid: 626c1661-3be9-49e4-a5ce-d3f5abd79a9b ms.date: 04/04/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

 # Rich Presence appendix

+You can use Player Stats from the Player Data in Rich Presence strings.

-## Data Platform
+## Player Data

-The basics of the data platform are part of the Entertainment as a Service initiative.
-The idea is that everything in a game can be described as events with attributes associated with those events.
-Developers can configure statistics and state values important to the game's experience in the service.
+The basics of Player Data are part of the "Entertainment as a Service" initiative.
+Everything in a game can be described as events, with attributes associated with those events.

+You can configure statistics and state values that are important to the game's experience in the service.

-Some example statistics are:
+Example statistics:
 -   Number of kills
 -   Number of side quests completed
 -   Number of coins collected
 -   Number of miles driven

-Some example state data are:
+Example state data:
 -   Current map
 -   Current X, Y, Z coordinates
 -   Current weapon

-For more information about stats, see [Player Stats](../../leaderboards-and-stats-2017/player-stats.md).
+For more information, see [Player Stats](../../leaderboards-and-stats-2017/player-stats.md).